NCATS-Tangerine/tkbio/api/client/docs/ConceptsApi.md

 ConceptsApi apiInstance = new ConceptsApi();
 String keywords = "keywords_example"; // String | a (urlencoded) space delimited set of keywords or substrings against which to match concept names and synonyms, e.g. diabetes.
-String semgroups = "semgroups_example"; // String | a (url-encoded) space-delimited set of semantic groups (specified as codes CHEM, GENE, ANAT, etc.) to which to constrain concepts matched by the main keyword search (see [SemGroups](https://metamap.nlm.nih.gov/Docs/SemGroups_2013.txt) for the full list of codes)
+String semanticGroups = "semgroups_example"; // String | a (url-encoded) space-delimited set of semantic groups (specified as codes CHEM, GENE, ANAT, etc.) to which to constrain concepts matched by the main keyword search (see [Semantic Groups](https://metamap.nlm.nih.gov/Docs/SemGroups_2013.txt) for the full list of codes)
 Integer pageNumber = 56; // Integer | (1-based) number of the page to be returned in a paged set of query results Integer pageSize = 56; // Integer | number of concepts per page to be returned in a paged set of query results List<String> beacons = Arrays.asList("beacons_example"); // List<String> | set of aggregator indices of beacons to be used as knowledge sources for the query
 String sessionId = "sessionId_example"; // String | client-defined session identifier
 try {
-    List<Concept> result = apiInstance.getConcepts(keywords, semgroups, pageNumber, pageSize, beacons, sessionId);
+    List<Concept> result = apiInstance.getConcepts(keywords, semanticGroups, pageNumber, pageSize, beacons, sessionId);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ConceptsApi#getConcepts");